This article is a finalist for the Top Sales & Marketing Post 2017 by Top Sales World. Thanks for reading!

 "I'm currently in sales, but I'm not a sales person."

 At a sales conference last week, that's how a young, professional woman introduced herself to me.
-When I asked for clarification, she told me she was too honest, too loyal and "too much about people" to every really be a seller.
+When I asked for clarification, she told me she was too honest, too loyal and "too much about people" to ever really be a seller.

 When I told her she was the perfect fit for the job, she was offended.
 Her negative perception of sellers, fueled by snake oil stereotypes, made it nearly impossible to see herself with that identity... despite the fact that she'd been selling, successfully, for nearly three years and was attending a sales conference.